MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-network-considerations.md

 The meshed network design offers maximum bandwidth and low latency at minimal cost without any compromises from a user access management perspective or on the DNS layer.
 Hence, this network architecture design is the recommended for customers wanting to adopt the Data Management and Analytics Scenario.
 If additional network policies need to be enforced within the Data Platform, it's advised to use Network Security Groups instead of central NVAs.

-### 2. Traditional Hub & Spoke Design (NOT Recommended)
+### 2. Traditional Hub and Spoke Design (NOT Recommended)

-The most obvious option is to use the traditional Hub & Spoke network architecture that many enterprises have adopted.
+The most obvious option is to use the traditional Hub and Spoke network architecture that many enterprises have adopted.
 Network transitivity would have to be set up in the Connectivity Hub in order to be able to access data in Storage Account A from VM B. Data would traverse two Vnet peerings ((2) and (5)) as well as a Network Virtual Appliance (NVA) hosted inside the Connectivity Hub ((3) and (4)) before it gets loaded by the virtual machine (6) and then stored back into the Storage Account B (8).

 :::image type="content" source="./images/network-options-hub-and-spoke.png" alt-text="Hub and spoke architecture":::
 *Figure 4: Hub and spoke architecture.*

-#### User Access Management in a traditional hub & spoke design
+#### User Access Management in a traditional hub and spoke design

 With this solution approach, Data Product teams will only require write access to a resource group in the respective Data Landing Zone as well as join access to their designated subnet to be able to create new services including the Private Endpoints in a self-service manner.
 Therefore, Data Product teams can deploy Private Endpoints themselves and don't require support to set up the necessary connectivity given that they get the necessary access rights to connect Private Endpoints to a subnet in that Spoke.

 Summary: :::image type="icon" source="./images/plusicon.png"::::::image type="icon" source="./images/plusicon.png"::::::image type="icon" source="./images/plusicon.png":::

-#### Service Management in a traditional hub & spoke design
+#### Service Management in a traditional hub and spoke design

 The most relevant benefit of this network architecture design is that it's well-known and consistent with the existing network setup of most organizations.
 Therefore, it's easy to explain and implement.
 In addition, a centralized and Azure native DNS solution with Private DNS Zones can be used to provide FQDN resolution inside the Azure tenant.
 The use of Private DNS Zones also allows for the automation of the DNS A-record lifecycle through [Azure Policies](/infra/Policies/PolicyDefinitions/PrivateDnsZoneGroups/).
 Since traffic is routed through a central NVA, network traffic that is sent from one Spoke to another one can also be logged and inspected, which can be another benefit of this design.